5afe/contract-proxy-kit/README.md

 To create a *CPK* instance, use the static method `CPK.create`.
 This method accepts an options object as a parameter, and will result in a promise which resolves to a *CPK* instance if successful and rejects with an error otherwise.

+This will not deploy a contract on any networks.
+Rather, the deployment of a proxy gets batched into the first set of transactions when calling [CPK#execTransaction](#cpkexectransactions).

+In order to obtain the proxy address, use the property [CPK#address](#cpkaddress).
+This address is deterministically derived from the owner address, and accessing the property does not require the proxy to be deployed.

 #### Using with web3.js

 To use *CPK* with web3.js, supply `CPK.create` with a *Web3* instance as the value of the `web3` key.
 For example: